Introduction

 Tax Accounting and Self-Assessment

-Self-assessment is a tax system in which individuals and businesses are responsible for calculating their tax liability and submitting a tax return to the tax authorities.
-This system places the onus on taxpayers to ensure accurate reporting, making tax accounting critical.
+Self-assessment is a tax system in which individuals and businesses calculate their tax liability and submit a tax return to the tax authorities.
+This system requires taxpayers to ensure accurate reporting, making tax accounting critical.

-Tax accountants assist individuals and businesses in navigating the self-assessment process, guiding them in correctly calculating their taxable income, deductions, and credits.
-They also help in preparing and filing the tax return, reducing the risk of errors and potential penalties.
+Tax accountants assist individuals and businesses in navigating the self-assessment process, guiding them incorrectly calculating their taxable income, deductions, and credits.
+They also help prepare and file the tax return, reducing the risk of errors and potential penalties.

 Your Role as an Accountant in an Organisation